Books With Characters In Their 30s

 While the synopsis sounds pretty dramatic, this book is definitely witty and hilarious versus gory or scary.
 It’s filled with twists and turns that will keep you turning the pages and unable to put it down!

-Keep in mind that this isn’t intended to be a realistic crime book and you have to suspense your disbelief at points and just enjoy the ride.
+Keep in mind that this isn’t intended to be a realistic crime book, and you have to suspend your disbelief at points and just enjoy the ride.
 It’s perfect for fans of the Stephanie Plum series by Janet Evanovich.

 Also Featured on These Book Lists: